 When it comes to avoiding cyber attacks, bigger is apparently better.
 At least that’s according to a 2022 report that shows small businesses are three times more likely to be targeted by cyber criminals than larger companies.
 Read this Forbes article that summarizes the report.

 Small and mid-sized businesses have most of the same cybersecurity concerns of larger enterprises.
 What they don't have are the resources to deal with them.
 A new initiative, the Cybersecurity Toolkit, is intended to bridge that gulf and give small companies the ability to keep themselves safer in an online environment that is increasingly dangerous.

 The last thing any business needs is a swarm of myths and misunderstandings seeding common and frequent errors organizations of all sizes make in safeguarding data and infrastructure.
-This short article debunks 8 cybersecurity myths.
+Checkout the article 8 Cybersecurity Myths Debunked at darkreading.com.